A quantum circuit is the quantum equivalent of a classical program. It's a sequence of operations (gates) applied to qubits, followed by measurement.

 Gates

-Boxes and symbols on the wires represent operations.
-Gates are reversible (you can always undo them).
+Boxes on the wires are operations.
+Every gate is reversible, you can always undo it.

 Measurement

-The meter symbol at the end collapses the quantum state to classical bits (0 or 1).
-This is how we extract results.
+The meter at the end collapses the quantum state to classical bits.
+This is how we extract a result.

 Try It: Build Your Own Circuit